 The property forms part of an established residential area in the town of Forres.
-The surrounding properties in the immediate vicinity are generally of a similar age, style and use.
-A range of typical local amenities can be found nearby.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found within the town.